casidiablo/multidex/README.md

 ### Commons problems

-If will catch this error:
+If you catch this error:
 ```
 Error:Execution failed for task ':app:dexDebug'.
 > com.android.ide.common.internal.LoggedErrorException: Failed to run command: